Frequently Asked Questions

 Back to the top

-Question: Do I need to be good at Mathematics to succeed in Computer Science/Cybersecurity/Data Science?
+Question: Do I need to be good at Mathematics to succeed in Computer Science/Cybersecurity/Data Science/Software Engineering?

 Answer: Every program at UCA requires a minimum of three hours of Mathematics.
-Our three BS programs differ in their Mathematics requirements, but they all require a class in calculus (four hours), one in statistics (three hours), and one in discrete mathematics (three hours).
+Our four BS programs differ in their Mathematics requirements, but they all require a 4-hour calculus course, a 3-hour statistics course, and a 3-hour discrete mathematics course.
 Our Data Science program requires the most Mathematics (20 hours), whereas our Cybersecurity program requires the least (10 hours).

 Back to the top

-Question: Do I need a background in Computer Science/Cybersecurity/Data Science to succeed in one of your BS programs?
+Question: Do I need a background in Computer Science/Cybersecurity/Data Science/Software Engineering to succeed in one of your BS programs?

 Back to the top

-Question: Is Computer Science/Cybersecurity/Data Science only for boys, geeks, and nerds?
+Question: Is Computer Science/Cybersecurity/Data Science/Software Engineering only for boys, geeks, and nerds?

 Answer: There are many stereotypes about Computing professionals.
 There is inherently nothing masculine about Computing, nor does one need to be introverted or asocial to be a successful Computing professional.